 Keep your speed steady and within the speed limit

 Once you reach more than 50 mph, you lose fuel efficiency, and that only gets worse as you go faster.
-It’s best to drive the speed limit, avoid accelerating quickly when possible, don’t ride the brakes and use cruise control when appropriate.
+It's best to drive the speed limit, avoid accelerating quickly whenever possible and use cruise control when you can.

 Recycle all the auto parts you can

 Make sure to either recycle or properly dispose of vehicle-related items like motor oil, oil filters, tires, batteries and fluids when maintaining or repairing your vehicle.
 Depending on where you live, there may be ordinances or laws around proper disposal of these items.
-When it comes to recycling, tires can find a second life as synthetic turf, playground surfaces or road embankments, for example.
+When it comes to recycling, tires can find a second life as synthetic turf, playground surfaces or road embankments.

 Keep your car in tip-top shape